Octogeddon

 Octogeddon is an action-strategy video game with elements of roguelike games developed by All Yes Good.
 It was released for Microsoft Windows in February 2018 and Nintendo Switch in 2019.
 The player controls an octopus who is seeking vengeance against humanity.
 It fights using tentacles that can be upgraded between each stage.

-The game was designed by George Fan who previously designed Plants vs. Zombies.
+The game was designed by George Fan who previously designed Insaniquarium and Plants vs. Zombies.
 After getting laid off from PopCap Games, he came up with the idea for Octogeddon for a Ludum Dare contest in 2012.
 Fan formed a company along with Rich Werner and Kurt Pfeffer called All Yes Good to further develop the game.
 The game received positive reception for its humorous art style and its addictive gameplay and is often compared to Plants vs. Zombies.

 Gameplay

 Octogeddon is an arcade action-strategy video game, with elements of roguelike games.
 The player plays as a titular octopus, named Octogeddon, who decides to seek vengeance against humanity after watching a video of a chef cooking sushi.
 Octogeddon goes through five stages, each divided up into six levels.
 The first three levels take place in the ocean and the last three levels take place on land.
 The octopus has limbs that can be used to attack enemies as the octopus progresses through each level.
 Octogeddon has to be rotated in order to aim the limbs and deal damage to the enemies.
 Octogeddon has a certain number of hit points that will be lost if the octopus is hit by an enemy.
 If all the hit points are lost, Octogeddon will lose a life.
 There is a permadeath aspect to this game: if all the lives are lost, the game has to be restarted.

 Between each stage, the player can buy Octogeddon more powerful limbs or abilities using coins picked up during the stage.
 New lives can also be purchased using coins.
 The limbs the player can give the octopus is selected at random.
 Between each game, the player can spend shells on more lives, more hit points, and DNA; which allows the player to select from a higher number of limbs between each level.
 Between each playthrough of the game, stronger enemies are introduced to the earlier levels of the game.